MDecker-MobileComputing/Nodejs_Grundlagen/README.md

 # Grundlagen Node.js

-This repository contains some files to demonstrate the basic usage of [Node.js](https://nodejs.org), a runtime for the JavaScript on desktop computers and servers.
+This repository contains some files to demonstrate the basic usage of [Node.js](https://nodejs.org), a runtime to execute JavaScript programs on desktop computers and servers.

 ----
 # License